-- Tell your doctor if you have ever had chest pain during sex.
-Make sure your doctor knows if you have had a stroke or heart attack within the past 3 to 6 months.
-Your doctor should also know if you smoke or if you are over 50 years old.
+- Tell your doctor if you have had chest pain during sex.
+Make sure your doctor knows if you have had a stroke or heart attack within the past 3 to 6 months, if you smoke, or if you are older than 50 years of age.

-- Your doctor needs to know if you are using any other medicine that might cause low blood pressure, because tadalafil might also lower your blood pressure.
+- Your doctor needs to know if you use any other medicine that might cause low blood pressure, because tadalafil might also lower your blood pressure.
 If your blood pressure gets too low, you might faint or have other health problems.